Shmurah Gluten-free Oat Matzah - HandRegular price $40.95 Sale price $9.95 Save $31.00

-Use this page to pre-order Shmurah Gluten-free Hand Oat Matzah from the famous Kehilath Yakov Pupa & Zehlem Matzo Bakery in Brooklyn, New York!
+Order Shmurah Gluten-free Hand Oat Matzah from the famous Kehilath Yakov Pupa & Zehlem Matzo Bakery in Brooklyn, New York!
 This round matzah is rolled by hand and baked in a wood-fired oven under the strictest rabbinic supervision.
 Check out this video of Baked by Yael's visit to the bakery in 2018!

 Each box of hand oat matzah contains three round sheets.

-Please note that while we do our best to get your matzah to you as safely as possible, shipping is at your own risk.
+We offer nationwide shipping and take great care when we package your order.
+While we do our best to get your matzah to you as safely as possible, shipping is at your own risk.

 How is this matzah different than all other matzah?